kailash-manasarovar/statement/docs/timeline/2026/february.md

 - The Salmon Mousses have obviously been all over me since November, but I was suffering with the revelation about my father so had other things on my mind.
 - I may have mentioned them on X but my account is unsearchable as I said so it's difficult to pinpoint the first mention.
 - It's really this month that I really start to realize they've been all over me for months and consciously notice them everywhere I go.
 - They're behind everything aren't they, every tiny evil machination and all the giant ones too.
 I pray God can forgive them.
+I'm sure He's not going to let them off.